stepanJSN/hospital-frontend/README.md

  - Export of staff list to excel
  - View and delete patients
  - Management of specializations.
 Creating, modifying and deleting
+ - Receiving notifications about changes in doctors' work schedules

 ## TechStack